alt

 Exterior of Whitby Museum in Yorkshire

-You’ll know exactly what to do in Whitby once you’ve swotted up on local history in this independent museum.
-Jet, Captain Cook, whaling, fossils: everything that Whitby is famous for is covered here - and brought to you by resident Captain Croc, Clarence the Crocodile.
-If you’re remotely squeamish skip the Hand of Glory, a mummified human hand found in the wall of a local cottage.
+You’ll know exactly what to do in Whitby once you’ve swotted up on local history in this independent museum that covers everything that Whitby is famous for is represented here; Whitby jet, Captain Cook, whaling, fossils, you name it.
+If you’re squeamish, perhaps skip the Hand of Glory, a mummified human hand that was found in the wall of a local cottage and was purported to have dark magical powers.

 3